-Your verdict must be unanimous.
-Count Three of the Indictment accuses Mr./Ms of committing the following acts: 1. and Carrying or using a firearm during and in relation to a drug trafficking crime 2.
-Possessing a firearm in furtherance of a drug trafficking crime
+Your --- verdict must be unanimous.
+Count Three of the Indictment accuses Mr./Ms of committing the following acts: 1. and Carrying or using a firearm during and in relation to a drug trafficking crime

 The Government does not have to prove both of these different acts for you to return a guilty verdict on Count Three.
 But in order to return a guilty verdict, all twelve of you must agree upon which of the listed acts, if any, Mr./Ms. committed and that s/he committed at least one of the acts listed.